techgrounds/techgrounds-ZevWepster/Project/V1.0/Documentatie/Decisions.md

 - Azure Back up center met Recovery Service Vault

 **05-09-2023**: I chose to rewrite and reorganize part of my code since i had been gone for a week and the code did not make many sense anymore

+**06-09-2023**: for deploy and testing purposes i decided to connect via username and password.

+---
+---
+# V1.1

+**19-09-2023**: I forgot to write down any decisions i made for v1.0 and just went with it, did not really defer from my original plan described above.
+Today i am starting with version 1.1 and will try to keep this more updated.

+Changes to be made for V1.1 are:

+- Adminserver:
+    - ssh access to webserver

+- Webserver:
+    - Proxy --> Application Gateway
+    - No Public IP
+    - HTTPS connection with self signed certificate
+    - Health Check --> probe? in load balancer
+    - Automatic recovery -->
+    - Scale set (max 3 vms needed)

+- Storage:
+    - SQL server for postDeploymentScripts (placeholder only)

+After spending a good portion of the day figuring out what is needed for V1.1 this is where I will be focusing on, for now.